nilseuropa/dosmnt/dos/README.md

 4. Press `Ctrl+Break` to stop the server if needed.

-Once active the program waits for framed commands and serves directory listings, stat information, and file reads.
-It never modifies the DOS filesystem.
+Once active the program waits for framed commands and serves directory listings, stat information, file reads, writes, and truncation requests from the host.